Wellbeing at Westfield

 Through this page and our newsletters you will be able to find out about well-being at Westfield and also useful websites you may want to visit.

-As you will be aware, since November 2018, we have been working towards the national Well-Being Award for Schools.
-We are nearing the end of this process and hope to achieve this award before the end of this term.
-We have found working towards the award a very valuable process in helping us focus and guide our work on promoting and developing well-being and positive mental health at Westfield.
+As you will be aware, we have been working towards the national Well-Being Award for Schools since November 2018.
+We are absolutely thrilled to be able to say we have achieved this award!
+We had our verification day on 10th February 2020 and the external adjudicator was very impressed with everything she saw and heard.
+We have found working towards the award a very valuable process in helping us focus and guide our work on promoting and developing well-being and positive mental health at Westfield – something we will continue to do.

 Thank you to everyone who came to our first ‘Well-being event for parents’ on Friday 10th January.
 We hope you all enjoyed it and found the time to relax, whilst also learning about ways to improve your own and your children’s well-being.
 Lots of you enjoyed using our sensory playdough, the recipe can be found below (it is also in February’s newsletter) – why not try making it at home?
 You can then add the colours, flavours and glitter as you wish.